Esenthusiast/SpringBoard-PUBMED/README.md

 ## SpringBoard-PUBMED Capstone 1
+# Into

+This is my first Capstone project for the Springboard Data Science Career Track Certification.
+This project is designed to search for trends within the Pubmed Publication database.
+I used extensive Data Wrangling techniques, NLP (natural langauge processing) and Data visualization.
+The entire project was written in python.

 # Overview
-This project is designed to search for trends within the Pubmed Publication database.

-To start I am undergong a fishing expodition to identify if the rate of publications change throughout the year, if the rate per month- changes by year, or if within publications frequency of publication types changes by year.
+To start I am undergoing a fishing expodition to identify if the rate of publications change throughout the year, if the rate per month- changes by year, or if within publications frequency of publication types changes by year.
 I am also considering if trends within publications are present (identified by word assocition within title or abstract) either by year, time of year, or within given topics.

+I also used information on impact scores of the publications (or journals) each paper is present in to analyze and identify trends within word associations and impact score.
+Impact score is an academic and reserach industry standardized score measuring the likely accesiblity a research publication has- i.e. how many people read a given journal.
+Impact score is sometimes used within research as a shorthand measurment of how prestigious a publication or journal is.

 # Dataset
 My dataset consists of freely available Pubmed publications from the years of 2012-2017.
 Using the Entrez biopython module to fetch nested datasets on publications by keyword and date sorting I was able to scrape the abstract, title, first author information, journal title and publication date (month/year) for papers.
 A complete scrapping by year (even within the narrowed group) was ~200,000 papers.
 Therefore dataframe was initially limited to ~5,000 per year.